crosstheages/public-data/patch-notes-blast.md

 - Mission
   - Fixed an issue with the missions validated count that would sometimes not allow you to claim the booster even if you finished all missions.

-### Known issues

-- Gameplay
-  - There is some performance issue on some devices with lags and impossibility to play cards.
-We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
-  - There is a visual issue with dragging a card on the board that you don't have enough power to play, that puts you at 0 energy.
-Dragging the card again and dragging it to your hand will fix the energy display meanwhile.
-- Shop
-  - We had an issue with the possibility to pay in CTA Token in the shop, it has been disabled for now.
-- Authentification
-  - The text displayed doesn't match the card displayed.
-- Collection
-  - Card list, the book shortcut showing that you have lore to claim should redirect to the lore section directly.
-  - Product detail, the "close" zone of the card displayed in full art is too small.
-  - Product details, the cards from the power list cannot be scrolled.
-- Awakening
-  - There is an issue with trying to awaken a card that has not been minted yet.
-The craft will fail without consuming cards or currencies.
-- Merge
-  - There is a display issue on the screen to select another card, showing a Hanzo placeholder everytime.
-- Profile
-  - There is a display issue on the card count for each collection.
-- Opening
-  - Opening some display may take more time than necessary.

-### Potentiel issues

-- Gameplay
-  - Those are issues that have been reported but can't reproduce on our end.
-We need more in-game reports or video on those issue to help us identify the issue.
-  - The end turn button sometimes doesn't trigger.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - Some cards may appear invisible on the board.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is an issue with some cards not being destroyed at 0 power.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is an issue with Hack level 3 sometimes not playing.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is an issue with Gravitational wave level 2 sometimes not removing power from cards that couldn't move.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is an issue with Explosive rune not triggering before the capture and not allowing for captures.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is a display issue with the opponent timer not appearing properly.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is a display issue with players not having the end of timer warning.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).

 ## 0.24.14777 Hotfix #1

 `2025-10-14 09:00 UTC`